 On June 9th, Wendy and Guy Marshall opened the garden of Chantry Cottage in Gedgrave Road for the annual T4Thomas all day garden party.
 With the TMEF trustees and a group of hard-working volunteers preparing and serving delicious food and drinks, the event was very successful with a garden full of happy and generous guests.

 If you haven’t experienced this friendly event or are looking forward to returning, we would love to see you in June this year.

-In November we were in St. Bartholomew’s Church three times.
+In November and December we were in St. Bartholomew’s Church three times.
 First, the annual Christmas Bazaar, second, an extremely relaxed Christmas Wreath making course with mulled wine and mince pies.
 Teresa Cook gave a very interesting and informative presentation and eager pupils then produced some amazing results under Teresa’s guidance.
 We then finished the year with the return of The Band of The Royal British Legion, Leiston playing seasonal tunes.